 Independent guide.
-Based on PJM Interconnection public auction results, state PSC orders and FERC filings.Verified May 2026
+Based on PJM Interconnection public auction results, state PSC orders and FERC filings.Verified June 2026

 PJM capacity auction 2026: why bills jumped 10-25 percent in 13 states

 PJM's July 2024 capacity auction cleared at $269.92 per MW-day, nearly 10x the prior year's $28.92.
-The result has flowed through to residential bills across PJM's 13-state territory in 2025 and 2026 as a $15 to $45 monthly bill increase.
-This page explains the auction, the data-center demand driver, the state-by-state pass-through, and the outlook for the 2025 BRA.
+The next two auctions then hit the FERC price cap: $329.17 for the 2026-2027 delivery year (which began June 1, 2026) and $333.44 for 2027-2028.
+The result has flowed through to residential bills across PJM's 13-state territory as a $15 to $45 monthly bill increase.
+This page explains the auction, the data-center demand driver, the state-by-state pass-through, and where prices have landed.

 $269.92